-VAAC 7200 New Media in Society (3,3,0) This course will examine what new media is from a variety of rule course will examine what new ineula is from a variety of perspectives, investigating forms and examples of new media (web sites, computer interface, virtual worlds, multimedia, computer games, computer animation, digital video, special effects in cinema and net films, interactive computer installations, etc.) as well as the theories that underlie and emerge from these forms.
+VAAC 7200 New Media in Society

+This course will examine what new media is from a variety of perspectives, investigating forms and examples of new media (web sites, computer interface, virtual worlds, multimedia, computer games, computer animation, digital video, special effects in cinema and net films, interactive computer installations, etc.) as well as the theories that underlie and emerge from these forms.